garden-of-delete/airbyte-topiary/README.md

-# Airbyte Tentacle
+# Airbyte Topiary
-Airbyte tentacle is an open-source configuration and deployment management tool for [Airbyte](https://github.com/airbytehq/airbyte). **As this tool is early in development, I *highly* recommend reading below before using the tool to avoid irreversible (potentially unexpected) changes to your Airbyte deployment.**
+Airbyte Topiary is an open-source configuration and deployment management tool for [Airbyte](https://github.com/airbytehq/airbyte). **As this tool is early in development, I *highly* recommend reading below before using the tool to avoid irreversible (potentially unexpected) changes to your Airbyte deployment.**

 # Releases
 No releases yet.

 # Setup
 1. Clone this repo to your working environment
-`git clone github.com/garden-of-delete/airbyte-tentacle`
+`git clone github.com/garden-of-delete/airbyte-topiary`
 2. Create a new Python3 virtual environment.
 For example, to use venv to create a virtual environment in your current working directory:
 `python3 -m venv .venv`
 Activate the environment with `. .venv/bin/activate`
 3. Install all requirements:
 `pip3 install requirements.txt`
-4. Run Tentacle. `python tentacle.py` will display help and usage.
+4. Run Topiary. `python topiary.py` will display help and usage.

 # Configuration as YAML
-Airbyte tentacle allows configuration for an airbyte deployment to be moved to and from yaml files through interaction with the Airbyte API.
+Airbyte Topiary allows configuration for an airbyte deployment to be moved to and from yaml files through interaction with the Airbyte API.
 Provided .yml configuration is first validated, but care should be taken to ensure all the details are correct.
 Check the `examples/` directory to see some example configurations.

 ### Sources
 Sources require the following: